Looking to drive traffic to your blog?

 The great thing about an email list is that you don’t have to rely on any external social media channel and deal with frequent algorithm changes that are out of your control.

 At this day and age where there are a lot of new social media channels appearing and many going out of business at the same time, having a space that is reliable and won’t affect your traffic is really important!

-Everyone on your list are people who want to hear from you because they consented to subscribing to you and that is totally priceless!
+People on your list want to hear from you because they consented to subscribe to you and that is totally priceless!

 Because this list is yours and can’t be altered by external forces, I highly recommend starting to grow and nurture your email list if you haven’t started yet.

 I use Mailerlite and love that they give you up to 1,000 subscribers for free, so it’s really perfect if you’re a beginner just starting out with your email list.
 Definitely check it out!